-The Oasis Program offers participants the opportunity to learn about the benefits of a plant-based diet, while enabling them to experience firsthand the powerful health impacts.
-The Oasis Pilots are modeled on the Jumpstarts conducted in Mebane, North Carolina that were documented in the 2015 PlantPure Nation film.
+Through Oasis, PPC works with local coordinating groups to strengthen the local infrastructure in order to achieve short term impact and long-term change.
+The Oasis Program offers participants the opportunity to learn about the benefits of a whole food, plant-based diet while enabling them to experience the powerful health impacts firsthand.
+The Oasis Pilots are modeled on the Jumpstarts conducted in Mebane, NC, that were documented in the 2015 PlantPure Nation film.
 The Jumpstart program has been fully validated — the majority of participants in the Mebane Jumpstart who were on prescription drugs were able to reduce or discontinue those medications after just 10 days, and many people with diabetes, high lipids, arthritis and other chronic conditions found relief by the end of the program.
-PPC is working with faith-based groups, food banks, businesses, government entities, health systems, and local nonprofits to carry out neighborhood-wide Jumpstarts that are affordable and can be cross-subsidized.
-PPC is also working to establish a system that allows people to use SNAP benefits (aka food stamps) to pay for the food.
+PPC works with faith-based groups, food banks, businesses, government entities, health systems, clinics, Pods and local nonprofits to carry out neighborhood-wide Jumpstarts that are affordable and can be cross-subsidized.

-The focus of the Oasis Program is both short-term benefits and long-term lasting change.
-Biomarker data is being collected for Oasis participants before and after the jumpstart so that each person will experience first-hand, the powerful impact of nutrition on their health.
+Working with the local coordinating groups, biometric data is collected for Oasis participants before and after the initial 10-day Jumpstart period, so each person experiences firsthand the powerful impact of nutrition on their health.
 An underlying tenet of the Oasis Program is to use the 10-day Jumpstart as the catalyst to attract and deliver a large, cooperative set of activities all working synergistically to achieve lasting change in the health and well-being of the participants and community.
-While it is anticipated that participants will be inspired to make changes when they see the biometric data that proves the powerful benefits of eating plant-based in just 10 days, other elements are also being built into the Oasis Program that will improve the likelihood of success in the short-term and lasting change over the long-term.
-In each Pilot community, we are working with local nonprofits to help build new connections with local resources – both funding and services, such as nonprofits who offer cooking classes and grocery shopping/label reading tours, mindfulness, financial literacy and fitness classes.
+While it is anticipated that participants will be inspired to make lasting changes when they see the biometric data that proves the powerful benefits of eating plant-based in just 10 days, the Program also calls for a supplemental services component that will improve the likelihood of success in the short-term and sustaining change over the long-term.
+In Oasis Pilot communities, PPC works with local groups to help build new connections with local resources that offer support and education, such as cooking classes and grocery shopping/label reading tours, as well as local gardening, fitness classes, and more.

-Background on PPC: PlantPure Communities was founded in early 2016 by Nelson Campbell, the son of T. Colin Campbell, PhD.
-(Dr. Campbell is the author of The China Study, the book that former President Bill Clinton cited in his recovery from debilitating heart disease in 2010).
-PPC’s formation as a 501c3 nonprofit is partly an outgrowth of the 2015 PlantPure Nation film, produced by Nelson Campbell.
+PlantPure Communities was founded in early 2016 by Nelson Campbell, the son of T. Colin Campbell, PhD.
+(Dr. Campbell is the author of The China Study, the book that former President Bill Clinton cited in his recovery from debilitating heart disease in 2010.)
+PPC’s formation as a 501c3 nonprofit is partly an outgrowth of the 2015 PlantPure Nation film, directed by Nelson Campbell.